Jorge Soler Player Props: Marlins vs. Rockies

-Jorge Soler -- with a slugging percentage of .600 in his past 10 games, including four home runs -- will be in action for the Miami Marlins against the Colorado Rockies, with Karl Kauffmann on the mound, on May 24 at 8:40 PM ET.
+On Thursday, Jorge Soler (.675 slugging percentage in past 10 games, including five home runs) and the Miami Marlins play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 3:10 PM ET.

-He collected two extra-base hits in his most recent game (2-for-5 with a double, a home run and two RBI) against the Rockies.
+In his most recent game, he notched a home run while going 2-for-4 against the Rockies.

 Jorge Soler Game Info & Props vs. the Rockies